OToL/slick/README.md

 │   │   ├─ data/
 │   │   ├─ ...
 │   │   └─ extern/
-│   └─ <sample name>/           Simple sample can have all sources directly in the folder │       ├─ src/
+│   └─ &lt;sample name&gt;/           Simple sample can have all sources directly in the folder │       ├─ src/
 │       ├─ data/
 │       ├─ ...